 Acknowledge and Validate Feelings

 Keep in mind that while six to eight-year-olds are capable of talking about their feelings and thoughts, some children this age will keep their feelings to themselves.
 This is especially true if they have experienced a parent becoming upset over the child’s expressions of their feelings.
 Children may also talk indirectly about how they are feeling by referencing another child.
 The child is actually attributing their own feeling to the friend.
 Acknowledge and validate the feelings, but don’t insist that the child is speaking of themselves.
+Let them know it is not wrong feel sad, angry, or upset.
 It is okay for you to react to your child’s emotions, just don’t overwhelm them with your own.

 Reduce Life Changes